Making sure your child attends school every day

 Yes, your child must go to school every day.
-Under the Education Act 1989, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school without a good reason.
+Under the Education Act 1989, parents and carers of school children up to 16 years old can be prosecuted if their child is away from school without a good reason.

 Going to school every day really is the key to getting the best out of school because:

 - it sets up good habits for going to school right from day one

 - learning to read, write and do maths takes a lot of practice and is easier to master if your child goes to school regularly

 - each day is a chance to learn something new